invictus-ir/Invictus-AWS/README.md

 The script runs with a few parameters :
 * `-h` to print out the help menu.
 * `-w cloud` or `-w local`. 'cloud' option if you want the results to be stored in a S3 bucket (automatically created). 'local' option if you want the results to be written to local storage.
 The default option is 'cloud'.
+So if you want to use 'cloud' option, you can either write nothing, write only `-w` or write `-w cloud`.
 * `-r region` or `-a [region]`.
 Use the first option if you want the tool to analyze only the specified region.
 Use the second option if you want the tool to analyze all regions.
 You can also specify a region if you want to start with that one.
 * `-s [step,step]`.
 Provide a comma-separated list of the steps to be executed.
 1 = Enumeration.
 2 = Configuration.
 3 = Logs Extraction.
 4 = Logs Analysis.
-Default is all steps.
+The default option is all steps.
+So if you want to run all the four steps, you can either write nothing, write only `-s` or write `-s 1,2,3,4`.
 > **_NOTE:_**  The next parameters only apply if you run step 4 without running step 3 at the same time.
 So basically if you already have CloudTrail logs and only want to use the tool for analysis.

 * `-b`.
 Bucket containing the CloudTrail logs.
 Format is `bucket/subfolders/`.